-As of December 31, 2012 and 2011, other assets were \$3.2 million and \$2.8 million, respectively, primarily consisting of deposits for building leases in various locations of \$1.8 million and \$1.6 million, respectively.
-Additionally, included in the December 31, 2012 and 2011 balances was \$1.0 million and \$0.9 million, respectively, representing a deposit with Mutual Aid Cooperative and Consumer in the Republic of Korea, an organization established by the Republic of Korea's Fair Trade Commission to protect consumers who participate in network marketing activities.
-Also included in the December 31, 2012 and 2011 balances was \$0.2 million of indefinite lived intangible assets relating to the Manapol® powder trademark.
+As of December 31, 2013 and 2012, other assets were \$3.6 million and \$3.2 million, respectively, primarily consisting of deposits for building leases in various locations of \$1.4 million and \$1.8 million, respectively.
+Also included in the December 31, 2013 and 2012 balances were \$1.8 million and \$1.0 million, respectively, representing a deposit with Mutual Aid Cooperative and Consumer in the Republic of Korea, an organization established by the Republic of Korea's Fair Trade Commission's approval to compensate and protect consumers who participate in network marketing activities from damages.
+Other assets at December 31, 2013 and 2012 also include \$0.2 million of indefinite lived intangible assets relating to the Manapol® powder trademark.